vaibhavsinghal87/js-notes/gitref.md

 git checkout testing
 git checkout – : checks out the previous branch you were in.
-git checkout -- index.html : discard local changesand downloads the file from repo.
+git checkout -- index.html : discard local changes and downloads the file from repo.
 git checkout 2907d12603a24 -- resources.html : retrieving old version of a file.
 When u checkout from a particular revision, it puts it into staging area.